bluesky/tiled/docs/source/tutorials/caching.md

 * You can place an upper limit on how much disk space this is allowed to use.
   By default it will use all the space available on the disk minus 1 GB.
 * The directory will be created if it doesn't yet exist.
-* It is safe to reuse the same directory for multiple different Catalogs.
+* It is safe to reuse the same directory for multiple different Trees.
   The files will not collide.
 * It is safe to share a directory across concurrent processes.
 The on-disk cache uses file-based locking to stay consistent.